Dating is dead.

 Dating That Preserves Marriage

 There is a God.
 And this God created and rules his world, including men, women, the biological compulsions that bind them together, and the institution that declares their union and keeps it sacred and safe.
 Therefore, only he can prescribe the purpose, parameters, and means of our marriages.

 If fullness of life could be found in sexual stimulation, or if it was just a matter of making babies, the “forget formality and just have sex” approach might temporarily satisfy cravings and cause enough conception.
 But God had much more in mind with romance than orgasms or even procreation, and so should we.
 So must we.

-When people in the world are expecting less and less of each other in dating, God isn’t — so among the single we have to work harder in our not-yet married relationships to preserve what marriage ought to picture and provide.
+When people in the world are expecting less and less of each other in dating, God isn’t.
+So, as singles we have to work harder in our not-yet-married relationships to preserve what marriage ought to picture and provide.

 Mom, Where Do Weddings Come From?

 Nothing in my life and faith has been more confusing and spiritually hazardous than my pursuit of marriage.
 From far too young, I longed for the affection, safety, and intimacy I anticipated with a wife.